jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 See the original [Design Document](#design-document) describing the **FOOTBALL** prototype.

-On boot, the following message is displayed on-screen:

-	CP-DOS version 1.0
-	Copyright 1986,1987  Microsoft Corp.

-	PIGSKIN Internal revision 7.68.17, 87/02/26

-This prototype was designed to test two important new features of the Intel 80386 processor: paging and V86-mode.

 Most of the work on this prototype occurred between December 1, 1986 and February 28, 1987, with the principal goal of demonstrating multiple DOS applications running in V86-mode to BillG; that demo probably occurred in March 1987.
 However, another underlying goal was to demonstrate to IBM that Microsoft was ahead of the curve on 32-bit design